willemarcel/localgroups/README.md

 **If you don't know what all that means**, simply [https://github.com/osmlab/localgroups/issues/new](open an issue) with the details of your group and we'll make sure it gets added.

+#### Point or polygon?

+The simplest way to add your group is by adding a point that reflects where your local group is active.
+Even better is to add a polygon to cover the area that your local group services.
+Use [http://geojson.io](geojson.io) to draw one.

 ### Using this map elsewhere

 If you click on the geoJSON file above, you will see a pretty map.
 You can click on the markers to see the information assiciated with each group.